Alternative name: Bonxie

 Length 53-59 cm, wingspan 132-140 cm, weight 1.1-1.7 kg.
 A large and heavy skua.

 - Overall dark brown

 - Large white primary patches above and below (visible only in flight as wing flash))

 - Powerful head and neck, heavy bill

-- Cream-coloured streaks on nape, neck and mantle
+- Fine cream-coloured streaks on nape, neck and mantle

 - Soars more often than other skuas